farrellsc/farrellsc.github.io/_posts/2018-06-23-Linked-List.markdown

      ListNode(int x) { val = x; }
  }
 ```
 A key feature of linked list is that with linked list, we access data by relative positions.
-Relative positions prevents us from knowing in advance the accurate position of an element, but it better preserves the correlation between data pieces.
+Relative positions prevents us from knowing in advance the accurate position of an element, but it better preserves the correlation between data pieces (thus linked list problems also have few cornor cases).
 When dealing with linked list in which there are complex node correlations, our best chance is that we preserve the original linked list and add/remove/seperate elements from it.

 ---
 ## 2. Methods